brooklyn-data/dbt_artifacts/README.md

 )
 file_format = (type = 'JSON')
 ```

+### Migration from a V1 setup to a V2 setup.

+If you've been running using the V1 upload for some time, you'll have built up a meaningfully
+large single artifacts table.
+This can make the full refresh performance of this package very
+sluggish as the JSON payloads have to be processed on each run.
+To solve this, we provide
+a migration script to transition existing V1 artifacts to V2 format.

+> **NOTE**: A _highly_ recommend taking a backup of your artifact tables before attempting this
+> process.
+Not only is this good practice, but the scripts don't do this themselves as so if
+> a failure happens during the process you are in charge of your own rollback process.

+1. Upgrade the `dbt_artifacts` package to a version of at least `0.8.0` to ensure all the
+   required features for this process are present.

+2. Run `dbt run`, `dbt build` or wait for your automated build process to update your live
+   dbt models in the project to those which use both the V1 and V2 artifacts.

+3. Update your regular build processes to use the `upload_dbt_artifacts_v2` macro instead
+   of `upload_dbt_artifacts` so that any _new_ artifacts are loaded in the new format.

+4. Run the `migrate_artifacts_v1_to_v2` run operation to process the bulk flattening of
+   your existing artifacts into the new format.
+This operation can take some time on larger
+   projects and if it fails can leave your project in a state that is difficult to roll back
+   from. _Make sure you took a backup of your original artifacts table as stated above_.

+5. _[Optionally]_ Run the `dedupe_dbt_artifacts_v2` to remove any duplicate records in the
+   V2 artifact tables.
+Historically, V1 artifacts are deduplicated _on read_, but V2 artifacts
+   are not and assume no duplicates are present in the project.
+In normal operation this is
+   to be expected, but for long running projects some may have snuck in.
+Duplicate records
+   will cause `unique` schema tests in the project to fail.

 ## Usage
 The models will be picked up on your next `dbt run` command.
 You can also run the package specifically with `dbt run -m dbt_artifacts`.